afettah/ems/README.md

 I made some improvements to the Employee domain model to enhance scalability and support for internationalization:

+- Position as entity: The Position is now an entity with a code and a name.
+- Support i18n translations: The Position name can be translated into multiple languages.
 - Salary as Money: The salary is represented using a Money type to accommodate different currencies.
 - Salary with SalaryComponent list: The salary is defined class containing a list of salary components.
 This demonstrates how different salary elements can be structured.
 - FixedSalaryComponent: A concrete implementation of a SalaryComponent, which includes a PaymentRate and a PaymentSchedule.

 These improvements are just examples of how the domain can be optimized.

-In a real-world scenario, the design should be refined in collaboration with the Product team to ensure all the requirements for a complex domain like salary management are met.
+In a real-world scenario, the design should be refined in collaboration with the Product team to ensure all the requirements for a complex domain like employee management are met.

 ### Time Off